Gel for dental use. Dentamet dental gel: indications, instructions, reviews. Additional components of the medicine consist of

 Hypersensitivity (including to metronidazole, chlorhexidine and nitroimidazole derivatives).

-Enhances the anticoagulant effect of warfarin (an increase in the time of prothrombin formation).
+Strengthens the anticoagulant effect of warfarin (increasing the time of prothrombin formation).

 Concomitant use with disulfiram increases toxicity, which can lead to the development of neurological symptoms.